 The Unprepared Population: A Statistic You Don’t Want To Be a Part Of

-I have suggested to readers that setting aside¬†10% of your monthly budget and using it for emergency preparation is an advantageous investment for your future well being.¬† Many have remarked that with the economy on the down slope, they simply cannot afford to use a portion of their budgets towards preparations.¬† My response back to them is, “Can you afford not to be prepared?
+I have suggested to readers that allotting a certain percentage of your monthly budget and using it for emergency preparation is an advantageous investment for your future well being.
+Many have remarked that with the economy on the down slope, they simply cannot afford to use a portion of their budgets towards preparations.
+My response back to them is, “Can you afford not to be prepared?

-As a whole,¬†most of the¬†population is not prepared for an unforeseen disaster.
-Many emergency websites such as FEMA has stressed how important it is to be prepared.¬† Specifically,¬†FEMA¬† has suggested that¬†each family should have at¬†a minimum¬†of a three day supply of food, but should not limit it to that amount.
-In fact, they go on to suggest each household have a two week supply as well.¬†¬†Statistics state that the average family household has only 3 days worth of food in their homes.
-With that knowledge in hand, it is safe to say¬†that most of the population is ill equipped to handle an unforeseen extended emergency, and¬†the result is¬†a formula¬†for epic disaster.
+As a whole, most of the population is not prepared for an unforeseen disaster.
+Many emergency websites including FEMA have stressed how important it is to be prepared for grid down scenarios and a lapse in supply distribution due to blocked roadways following disasters.
+They have made the suggestion that each family have at a minimum two week supply of food, but should not limit it to that amount.
+Statistics state that the average family household has 3 days or less of food in their homes.
+With that knowledge in hand, it is safe to say that most of the population is ill-equipped to handle an unforeseen extended emergency, and the result is a formula for epic disaster.

-Point and fact, many who live in areas where extreme weather occurs knows that when a storm is imminent, there is a mass rush to the stores to stock up on supplies.
-Some people are able to buy a surplus of goods (if they get to the stores in time), and some people get there too late and walk home empty handed.
-The supply of food has run out because everyone is buying the same types of foods.
-Foods such as basic food pantry, canned goods, bread, condiments, water, batteries, flashlights, emergency supplies, etc. Having these supplies at home will eliminate the stress of fighting the hoards in the stores.
+Point and fact, many who live in areas where extreme weather occurs understand and plan for the masses to rush the stores at the last possible moment to stock up on supplies.
+Some are able to buy a surplus of goods (if they get to the stores in time), and some people get there too late and walk home empty handed.
+The supply of food has run out because everyone is buying the same types of shelf stable foods.
+Foods such as just add water meals, canned goods, bread, condiments, water, batteries, flashlights, emergency supplies, etc. Having these supplies ahead of time will eliminate the stress of fighting the hoards in the stores.

 This information has been made available by Ready Nutrition